billhennessy/blog-chunky/content/post/2020/how-to-defeat-antifa.md

 Defeating Antifa requires that we drop our man-made weapons and tactics and put on the full armor of God.
 And, for Catholics, that begins with shielding our thoughts and intentions from demonic surveillance.

 Exorcists and Catholic demonologists who assist in solemn exorcism under the direction of bishop tell us that demons use our sins as weapons against us.
-Mortal sin opens our entire lives to satanic surveillance, the way bad software opens out keystrokes to hackers.
+Mortal sin opens our entire lives to satanic surveillance, the way bad software exposes our keystrokes to hackers.
 We can close this wormhole only through a perfect sacramental Confession and absolution.

-By confessing all of our sins, deprive demons of their greatest weapon: access to read our souls.
-We blind them and cut off their interactions.
+By confessing all of our sins, we deprive demons of their greatest weapon: access to read our thoughts, our fears, our secrets, our souls.
+We blind them and cut off their interactions with us and with each other.

 Sin, my friends, is the Devil's wormhole.